6 Easy Ways to Teach Kids to Show Gratitude this Easter

 Learning to be grateful naturally involves showing kindness towards oneself and others.
 That’s why the two go hand in hand.
 These skills nurture emotional intelligence and add to a wellbeing toolbox students will access throughout life.

-Teaching kids to be kind and thankful is also an effective and no-cost way to manage behavior and improve classroom community.
+In fact, teaching kids to be kind and thankful is also an effective and no-cost way to support behavior management and strengthen your classroom community.
+And by using fun, engaging gratitude activities for kids, you’ll not only boost their mood you’ll also help them feel more connected and supported.

 Expressing gratitude is associated with a host of mental and physical benefits.
 Studies have shown that feeling thankful can improve sleep, mood and immunity.
 Gratitude can decrease depression, anxiety, difficulties with chronic pain and risk of disease.